wavim/crappy-calculator/README.md

 > Items symbols registered are CASE SENSITIVE.

 To check out the calculator, click on the GitHub Page under the repository description :D

-> The evaluator ultimately relies on JS,
-> and is thus prone to all precision errors in JS.

 Below are the items registered in the master branch.